She Loves Biscotti

 • Cut the carrots uniformly.
 This ensures quick and even cooking.

 • Make crinkle-cut carrots.
-Use a crinkle cutting tool to create little ridges that look so festive.
-Sometimes. making food fun by changing the physical appearance is the encouragement required for picky eaters to eat vegetables.
+Use a crinkle-cutting tool to create little ridges that look so festive.
+Sometimes, making food fun by changing the physical appearance is the encouragement required for picky eaters to eat vegetables.

 • Use different liquids to braise the carrots.
-Orange juice and chicken stock are other alternatives to a vegetable broth.
+Orange juice and chicken stock are other alternatives to vegetable broth.

 • Use parsley stems.
 While the carrots are braising, add the stems… it adds a real flavor boost.